paranoidsmanifesto/ParanoidsManifesto/README.md

         - Parabola GNU/Linux-libre.
         - Hyperbola GNU/Linux-libre.

-- Firmware Blob
+- Firmware Blob/Binary Blob
     - **Definition**
         - Proprietary (nonfree) firmware/software, which is available as obfuscated code or a binary executable, intended to serve a purpose, like a driver for a device.
     - **Examples**
         - BIOS on most systems.
-        - On-chip GPU firmware.
+        - Official drivers for GPUs.

 - Backdoor
     - **Definition**